Biscuit Basin is a unique, colorful array of thermal pools along the Firehole River in Yellowstone National Park, Wyoming, USA.

 Buffalo roam the roads in Yellowstone National Park in Wyoming, USA

-Today's hiking objective is to explore the Biscuit Basin, hike beyond to the overlook on Madison Plateau above the basin and then complete a short circuit hike past Mystic Falls.
+Today's hiking objectives include exploration of the Biscuit Basin, hiking beyond to the overlook on Madison Plateau above the basin before completing a short circuit hike past Mystic Falls.
 This area is in the Upper Geyser Basin just south of Fairy Falls.

 Biscuit Basin is near Old Faithful on the opposite side of the road so the trek begins by crossing the small pedestrian bridge over the Firehole River.